Author: Lucas Böttcher; Mingtao Xia; Tom Chou

 Search related documents:

-Co phrase search for related documents- cohort individual level and health care: 1, 2
+Co phrase search for related documents- health care and incubation period include: 1, 2, 3

-- death probability and patient age: 1, 2
+- infected individual and survival probability: 1, 2

 Co phrase search for related documents, hyperlinks ordered by date